VEckardt/IntegrityCustomImport/README.md

 ![CustomImport](doc/ExcelImport.PNG)

 ## Installation
-must be installed locally, because the Integrity Gateway is a local application
+- must be installed locally, because the Integrity Gateway is a local application

-## Hint
+## Hints
 - It's possible to set the Document ID, then the loader will update an existing document in Integrity
-- But: be very careful, because the tool was not intended to offer this feature (even if it works like that)!
+  But: be very careful, because the tool was not intended to offer this feature (even if it works like that)!
+- The tool provides a Java loader for Excel, linked into the Integrity Gateway

 ## Important
 - Please try it out in a test environment first, NEVER go directly with this into production